-Systems thinking is a way of thinking about, and a language for describing and understanding, the forces and interrelationships that shape the behaviour of the systems.
-This discipline helps us see how to change systems more effectively.
+Systems thinking is a way of thinking about, and a language for describing and understanding, the forces and inter-relationships that shape the behaviour of the systems.
+This discipline helps us see how we can change systems more effectively.

 Values